sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Can1990] \J. Canny.
 Generalised characteristic polynomials.
              J. Symbolic Comput.
 Vol. 9, No. 3, 1990, 241--250.

 ..
+[CarNew2023] Ana Caraiani and James Newton.
+                *On the modularity of elliptic curves over imaginary quadratic fields.*
+                :arxiv:`2301.10509`

+..
 [Car1972] \R. W. Carter. *Simple groups of Lie type*, volume 28 of
              Pure and Applied Mathematics.
 John Wiley and Sons, 1972.